 If you haven’t already done so, download the City Taxis app here so you can easily hop pub to pub without stumbling over.
 Order one for your next location.
 Sup up and head around the corner to the taxi pick-up area (just at the other side of the train station).

-Within a 2 minute walk of the iconic Abbeydale Picture House you’ve got 5 greats pubs and bars.
+Within a 2 minute walk of the iconic Abbeydale Picture House you’ve got several great pubs and bars.
 You can’t go wrong with The Broadfield part of Sheffield’s True North Brew Co., you know you’ll experience quality.
-Across the road is Two Thirds Beer Co which opened in 2019 with a focus on craft beer, there’s always some new and exciting on the bar.
+Across the road is Two Thirds Beer Co which opened in 2019 with a focus on craft beer, there’s always something new and exciting on the bar and German street food flying out of the Get Wurst kitchen.
 Barrow Boy might be small but the selection is strong, as are their bao buns.

-Picture House Social sits underneath Abbeydale Picture House and it’s the perfect place to be social with pals thanks to its huge space, table tennis tables, pizza and live music (when they are allowed too) whilst the Dead Donkey is a cosy situation with beers sourced from around the world.
+Picture House Social sits underneath Abbeydale Picture House and it’s the perfect place to be social with pals thanks to its huge space, table tennis tables and pizza whilst the Dead Donkey is a cosy situation with beers sourced from around the world.

 Check out our guide to Abbeydale Road and Nether Edge.